EAM Jaishankar dials envoys in US & Canada after 4 Indian nationals freeze to death along US-Canada border | Law-Order

 “Shocked by the report that 4 Indian nationals, including an infant, have lost their lives at the Canada-US border.
 Have asked our Ambassadors in the US and Canada to urgently respond to the situation,” Jaishankar tweeted.

+Jaishankar spoke to India's Ambassador to the US Taranjit Sandhu and India's High Commissioner in Canada Ajay Bisaria.

-According to court documents, a US Border Patrol (USBP) in North Dakota stopped a 15-passenger van just south of the Canadian border on Wednesday.
+According to court documents, US Border Patrol (USBP) officials in North Dakota stopped a 15-passenger van just south of the Canadian border on Wednesday.

 The US Attorney’s Office for the District of Minnesota issued a release late Thursday afternoon and said the driver was identified as 47-year-old Steve Shand of Florida, who had been arrested and charged with human smuggling in connection with the incident.